Urban Exploration – Selly Oak Hospital, Birmingham

 We managed to sneak through, but the section of the out-patients building we could access appeared to be cut off from the main section.
 Either that, or we just couldn’t find our way through.

 After several hours it was time for us to head home, so we skipped back across the car park and out the way we came.
-We did have a small moment of squishing back against a wall near the entrance as a few construction workers made their way in and out, but once the coast was clear, we hopped back over the fence and out onto the street.Thank you for reading!
-GirlGeekUpNorth x
+We did have a small moment of squishing back against a wall near the entrance as a few construction workers made their way in and out, but once the coast was clear, we hopped back over the fence and out onto the street.Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter